Sage-Bionetworks/portalsDocs/_articles/custom_storage_location.md

 * Select the newly created bucket and click the **Permissions** tab.
   * Select the **Bucket Policy** button and copy one of the below policies (read-only or read-write permissions).
 Change the name of `Resource` from “synapse-share.yourcompany.com” to the name of your new bucket (twice) and ensure that the `Principal` is `"AWS":"325565585839"`.
 This is Synapse's account number.

-{% include note.html content="Files in an external bucket will only be automatically added to Synapse if they are uploaded through Synapse.
-To add files to Synapse that are already in your bucket, see the section \"Adding Files in Your S3 Bucket to Synapse\" below." %}
+{% include note.html content="Files in an external bucket will not be automatically added to Synapse." %}

+To add files to Synapse that are already in your bucket, see [Adding Files in Your S3 Bucket to Synapse]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#adding-files-in-your-s3-bucket-to-synapse) below.

 ### Read-write permissions